Is Jeepers Creepers Real?

 While most horror franchises are made from tales of creepy ghosts, vampires, and imaginary monsters, Jeepers Creepers is originally based on a true story.
 Well, some of it at least.
-The winged monster and other details are stretched quite a bit, but the opening story was based on the misdeeds of a man named Dennis DePue.
+The winged monster and other details are stretched quite a bit, but yes, the opening story of Jeepers Creepers was indeed based on the real-life misdeeds of a man named Dennis DePue.
 What’s even creepier is that at the time of the filming of Jeepers Creepers, DePue had not yet been caught for his crimes.

 DePue’s Grizzly Crime